Glenlee, Queensland: Education

-Carinity Education Rockhampton is a private secondary (7-11) school for boys and girls at 46 Dawson Road (23.2527°S 150.4936°E).
+Carinity Education Rockhampton is a private secondary (7-12) school for boys and girls at 46 Dawson Road (23.2527°S 150.4936°E).
 In 2017, the school had an enrolment of 89 students with 6 teachers and 11 non-teaching staff (9 full-time equivalent).
 The school caters for students who have disengaged with mainstream education or are risk of doing so.

 There are no mainstream schools in Glenlee.
-The nearest primary school is Parkhurst State School in neighbouring Parkhurst to the south-west.
-The nearest secondary is Glenmore State High School in Kawana to the south.
+The nearest government primary school is Parkhurst State School in neighbouring Parkhurst to the south-west.
+The nearest government secondary school is Glenmore State High School in Kawana to the south.